deleonab/ingress-controller-aws-eks/README.md

  ![kubectl get nodes](./images/kubectlgetnodesdefault.png)

-We shall be using help to deploy our Nginx ingress controller.
+We shall be using helm to deploy our Nginx ingress controller.

 INSTALL HELM